-The Thule Chariot Cross was one of our best-scoring products in this category and was only narrowly edged out by our Editor's Choice award winner, the Burley D'Lite.
+The Thule Chariot Cross was one of our best-scoring products in this category and was only narrowly edged out by our Editors' Choice award winner, the Burley D'Lite X.

-The Chariot Cross has a suspension system that's easily adjustable for various weights, so you can dial it in to make your passenger as comfortable as possible over varied terrain.
+This model has a suspension system that's adjustable for various weights, so you can dial it in to make your passenger as comfortable as possible over varied terrain.

 Ease of Use

-The Chariot Cross is a dream to use and, along with the Chariot Lite, took our highest rating in this category.
+The thoughtful design put into the Chariot Cross by the team at Thule has resulted in a simple, intuitive trailer that is a pleasure to use.
+Along with the Chariot Lite, the Cross took our highest rating in this category.

 The Thule Chariots have the easiest frames to set up and break down in our test group.
 Setup requires two quick snaps to lock the frame into place, and breakdown is accomplished with the push of a button, as shown.
 A small indicator panel, shown as red in this photo, clicks over to green when the frame is properly secured, giving parents peace of mind.

 Each of the trailers we tested attach to the bike with a steel adaptor that's clamped to the frame by the rear quick release skewer, and the Chariot Cross

 uses Thule's patented "ezHitch" system, in which a plastic ball at the end of the tow arm slides into the socket of the hitch adaptor and is then corralled in the socket with a cotter pin.
 We found this system speedy and relatively easy to use.
 Unlike the Burley hitch (the best we tested), the hitch only accepts the tow arm from the front, not the side or rear.
 This makes it slightly more difficult to get the two pieces attached.
 The leash that acts as a backup connection device between the bike and the tow arm is only just long enough to wrap around some bike struts we tested.
 This meant a fair amount of pressure was needed to pull the leash in place, which made securing it more difficult than it had to be.